DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

 ##Procedures

 Participants will be provided with a personal computer / laptop to conduct their usability tests.
 The personal computers /laptops are configured with Windows 7, Internet Explorer v10 and the latest version of Firefox/Chrome.
 Participants will be able to select their browser of choice either Internet Explorer v10 or the latest version of Chrome/, Firefox) to conduct the tests.
+Participants have been asked to bring thier mobile devices (iPhone, IPads, Android phones) with them to test the site using a variety of browsers (Safari, Opera, etc.).

 The participant’s interactions with the web site will be monitored by the facilitator and note taker(s) seated in the conference room will capture feedback and comments.
 Each test session will be videotaped.
 The facilitator will conduct a brief review explaining that the amount of time taken to complete the test task will be measured and the site exploration should not occur until after the task completed.